netceteragroup/valdr-bean-validation/README.md

   - whether to output simple or full type names
   - the output file name (CLI only)
   - CORS `Access-Control-Allow-Origin` HTTP header value (Servlet only)
+  - whether to output JSR-303 validation groups
+  - which packages to scan for validation group marker interfaces
 - Servlet offers built-in [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) support

 ## Use